yacubus-bishcus/mantis/README.md

 Mantis Requires one input:

-* brems_distributions.root - This is the input spectrum file that is read if the user does not uncomment the /input/energy line in mantis.in.
+* brems_distributions.root - This is the input spectrum file that is read if the user does not use the Set Energy Flag (-a).
 The bremstrahlung input and sampling distribution can be easily manipulated with Sampling.cc

 Manipulating the Input Spectrum "brems_distributions.root" with Sampling.cc ==